Alaanor/kimchi-grammar/README.md

 # Kimchi Grammar

-This repository is hosts the data used in the grammar section of Kimchi Reader, you can see it live at [kimchi-reader.app/grammar](https://kimchi-reader.app/grammar).
+This repository is hosting the data used in the grammar section of Kimchi Reader, you can see it live at [kimchi-reader.app/grammar](https://kimchi-reader.app/grammar).
 It exclusively contains data in the form of .yaml files for now, no code is included.

 ## Purpose and scope